Who is entitled to sickness benefits?

 See processing times in NAV (text in Norwegian).

-If your application is granted, see information about payments.
+If your application is granted, see Payment dates, holiday pay and tax withholding.

 You can also check your payments on the Your payments service.